Accounting for ESG Bonds under IFRS 9

-ESG bonds are growing in popularity with the rise in interest in environmental, social, and corporate governance issues and the importance that investors are placing on companies to be environmentally and socially responsible.
-Companies use ESG bonds as a means of raising finance.
-In last week’s post, Jenny addressed the importance of sustainabililty reporting.
-In this post, we will take a closer look at ESG bond types and some key IFRS accounting-related considerations.
+ESG bonds are growing in popularity due to the rise in interest in environmental, social, and corporate governance issues.
+Investors are placing more importance on companies being environmentally and socially responsible.
+Just as is the case with other bonds, companies use ESG bonds as a means of raising funds.
+In this post, we look at ESG bond types and discuss the accounting for ESG bonds under IFRS 9.

 Types of ESG bonds